sk-sahu/sk-sahu.github.io/about.md

 permalink: /about/
 ---

+<img src="images/sksahu.jpeg"
+     align="right" width="130" />

 Hi!
 I am Sangram.
 Thanks for stoping by :)

-<img src="images/sksahu.jpeg"
-     align="right" width="130" />

 ### What I work?
-I'm a Computational Biologist, and currently a Junior Research Fellow (JRF) at [IISER, Mohali] in Plant Developmental Biology lab with the area of research in Genomics and Systems Biology.
+I'm a Computational Biologist by training and currently a Junior Research Fellow (JRF) at [IISER, Mohali] in Plant Developmental Biology lab with the area of research in Genomics and Systems Biology.
 I received my M.Sc.
 Bioinformatics from [BICPU], [Pondicherry University] in 2017.

 In my most days, I mainly use data science platforms (In R and Python) as a medium to answer biological questions.
 Recently involved in developing web apps/tools for Biolgical community for data visualisation.